-The Median method is based on local averages calculations, where each spectral point is replaced by the average of the neighbors.
-These averages are made, for example, between the surrounding places of peaks or between noise regions, all built in local windows, that is, given a series of numbers and a fixed size subset, the first element of the moving average is obtained by taking the average subset initially set by the user.
-Then, the subset is modified through a window offset, creating new subset of numbers whose average is calculated again.This process is repeated iterate times throughout the data set.
-RB is a method developed originally for processing data of X-ray spectroscopy that was built thinking in a sphere with fixed radius that is rolling under the spectrum.
-Its trajectory creates a smoothed line that is used to extract the baseline of the spectrum.
-And the last used method is called 4S Peak Filling, PF, that is an iterative method based on suppression of baseline by averaging local windows.
-For this purpose, the method requires as input the second derivative for primary smoothing, which indicates that the baseline should exhibit a monotonically decreasing trend.
-The method also takes into account parameters such as the average size of the data window, the number of used windows and the number of iterations made in loop suppression of baseline.
-In an established local window, the minimum of averages and iterations is selected as the new baseline.
+The Median method for baseline correction is based on local average calculations.
+Each spectral point is replaced by the average value of its neighboring points.
+These averages are computed within local windows, which can be defined, for example, around peaks or within noise regions.
+The process begins by taking the average within a subset of data, determined by the user.
+Then, the subset is shifted by a window offset to create a new subset, and the average is recalculated.
+This iterative process is repeated multiple times throughout the dataset.
+Rolling Balls (RB) is a method originally developed for processing X-ray spectroscopy data.
+It utilizes the concept of a rolling sphere with a fixed radius that moves along the spectrum.
+The trajectory of the rolling sphere creates a smoothed line that is used to extract the baseline from the spectrum.
+The 4S Peak Filling method (PF) is an iterative approach for baseline suppression based on the averaging of local windows.
+It requires the second derivative of the spectrum for primary smoothing, assuming that the baseline should exhibit a monotonically decreasing trend.
+The method also takes into account parameters such as the average size of the data window, the number of windows used, and the number of iterations performed during the baseline suppression loop.
+Within each local window, the minimum value from the averages and iterations is selected as the new baseline.
 By applying these methods, it is possible to effectively correct the baseline of the spectra, eliminating unwanted variations and enhancing the accuracy of subsequent data analysis.